rbertens/generic_mixing_framework/README.md

 | S1T0 | S1T1 |  |
 | S2T0 | S2T1 | S2T2|

+The columns of this matrix are labeled MEN, since we will fill N mixed events from them.
 Mixed events are now creating by finding vertical paths through this matrix (columns), and putting the encountered tracks into new mixed events.
 From the above example, we can construct three mixed events, the multiplicity of the ensemble is automatically preserved:

 - ME0: S0T0, S1T0, S2T0
 - ME1: S0T1, S1T1, S2T1